zachlipp/lippingoff/content/talks/pycascades_2023/index.md

 - The program creates a span associated with a trace
 {{% /fragment %}}
 {{% fragment %}}
-- A collector collects the trace and sends it to a backend service
+- The tracing client library (`opentelemtry`) sends the span to the the tracing backend (`jaeger`)
 {{% /fragment %}}
 {{% fragment %}}
-- The backend service stores the trace
+- The backend service accepts and stores the span
 {{% /fragment %}}
 {{% fragment %}}
 - A frontend allows users to visualize traces from the backend